What You’ll Learn 🎯

 RMS marker

-The RMS marker is used to calculate the RMS value of the channel it is assigned to.
-To do so, the RMS marker will sum up all the FFT lines in the selected band.
+The RMS Marker is used to calculate the RMS value of the channel it is assigned to.
+It does this by summing all the FFT lines within the selected frequency band.

-Let's make an amplitude FFT of a signal consisting of two sine functions.
-We will now add this FFT signal to a 2D and 3D graph, and add an RMS marker to it.
+Let’s create an amplitude FFT of a signal consisting of two sine functions.
+We will add this FFT signal to both a 2D Graph and a 3D Graph, and then assign an RMS Marker to it.

-RMS marker-specific setting is the cursor position.
-In other words, we need to specify the area in which the RMS value will be calculated.
-In our case, the frequency range will be [1500 Hz, 5000 Hz].
+The RMS Marker-specific setting is the cursor position, which defines the area in which the RMS value is calculated.
+In this example, the frequency range is set to [1500 Hz, 5000 Hz].

 Max and Min marker